 The type of fear you experience also depends on what kind of presentation or performance you are giving.
 Musicians and vocalists may be afraid of not only appearing in front of a crowd but anxious about how their performance will go.

 And if you are giving a speech, you may be afraid of messing up, forgetting what you were going to say, or even worried about your body language.

 You may be surprised to find out that there is more than one cause of stage fright symptoms.
 And what causes stage fear for you may be different than what causes it for someone else.
 It is mostly your brain playing tricks on you so you will have to learn to stop listening to it!

 So, let’s take a look at the eight most common causes of glossophobia.

 #1 You are letting your nerves get the best of you

 One of the biggest causes of glossophobia is letting your nerves, and negative mentality gets the best of you.
 If you have a fear of public speaking, then it’s time to get out of your head and conquer that anxiety!

-For most people, there is usually both physical and mental components to stage fright.
-These components reinforce each other, making the it worse.
+For most people, there are usually both physical and mental components to stage fright.
+These components reinforce each other, making it worse.
 Sometimes, you may just need to change your perspective; anticipating that things will go wrong does not help you set the stage for success.